wuzhongdehua/sequelize-temporalize/README.md

 Triggers for storing old versions of rows to history table are inspired by referential integrity triggers.
 They are fired for each row before UPDATE and DELETE (within the same transaction)

+### IMPORTANT

+If you use `destroy` methods it is very important that you either:

+1. Use `paranoid: true` on all models you plan to use destroy on OR
+2. Use `individualHooks: true` on all destroy commands.

+It is best to use `paranoid: true` because that means it will give the most accurate time at which the element was destroyed.

 ### Notes

 If you only use Postgres, you might want to have a look at the [Temporal Table](https://github.com/arkhipov/temporal_tables) extension.